 Aside from that one minor niggle, it’s a great piece of equipment that just works, although as I mentioned in the intro, sometimes getting a pressure system to seal can be awkward.

 Let’s start with the good things … it’s robust and durable, easy to use and very controllable thanks to the variable thumb control lever arrangement.
 It can bleed up to 2-quarts per minute, and you won’t want to use it like that in practice … you’ll need to slow the suction down for bleeding the brakes.

 With a 1.8 liter capacity, you can run through and flush the whole system without having to stop halfway through.
 The 40 oz. fill reservoir (with hook) is great for ensuring that you won’t run the master cylinder dry.

 The bad things … there really isn’t a negative point, aside from you need a compressed air source from a shop compressor, so it’s not really portable.

 It comes with everything you need to get started, minus the air compressor: 6’ of hose, master cylinder evacuation hose, hanging hook, adapters, fill reservoir and vacuum bleeder.

 This is like a simpler (and cheaper) version of the above Mityvac.
 It’s designed to work on all braking and ABS systems, it’s large enough to cope with a full system flush (and more) but doesn’t come with any way of automatically topping up the master cylinder, which means you’ll constantly be having to check the fluid level so it doesn’t run dry.

-The system has an integrated silencer fitted (which sounds a bit of a novelty, but you’ll appreciate it if you use the bleeder often) and it’s all controlled with lever integrated in to the handle – squeeze the lever to start the sucking.
+The system has an integrated silencer fitted (which sounds a bit of a novelty, but you’ll appreciate it if you use the bleeder often) and it’s all controlled with lever integrated into to the handle – squeeze the lever to start the sucking.
 Again, similar to the Mityvac, you need a shop compressor to attach to it.

 The set is all you need: bleeder, 40” silicone hose and rubber adapter for the bleed screw.